bpmn-io/actions/README.md

          labels: 'release,ready'
 ```

-## weekly-notes
+## `weekly-notes`

 Automatically create the issue for the next modeling weekly.

-Parameters:
+### Parameters

 - `template-path`: Path to the template file.
 Default: `.github/ISSUE_TEMPLATE/WEEKLY_NOTE.md`
 - `moderators-path`: Optional path to the moderators file.
 Defaults to the bpmn-io moderators.
 - `roles`: A comma-separated list of the roles you want to assign in the weekly.
-  - `week-interval`: The jump of the weeks used in the GitHub issue title.
-This is useful if you want to open the issue every 2 weeks or so.
+- `week-interval`: The time (in weeks) between two weeklies.
+Usefuly for biweekly and other cadences.

+### Outputs

+- `moderator-assignee`: Moderator assigned, if assignment took place
+- `summary-writer-assignee`: Summary writer assigned, if assignment took place
+- `community-worker-assignee`: Community worker assigned, if assignment took place
+- `html-url`: URL of the newly created weekly note, if one got created

 ### Usage